 But of course she won't become perfect.
 She will still procrastinate, and not want to brush her teeth.
 So you will need to cultivate the patience of a saint.
 Is that fair?
 No. But since when has parenthood been fair?
 Parents do the work because they want their children to develop well, and because they love them.
 Despite the emotional rewards, parenthood is always a form of sainthood, precisely because it takes such patience and self-sacrifice.
 That doesn't mean you don't set limits.
 It means you do it in a patient, respectful, calm way, so your kids internalize calmness and respect and the ability to set limits for themselves.

 While you are rebuilding your relationship with her, try to discipline as little as possible.
-Focus on what really matters -- how people in your home treat each other -- rather than surface things like whether her face is clean.
+Focus on what really matters -- how people in your home treat each other -- rather than surface things like her procrastination.
 When she does something you don't like, try to breathe, and point it out to her with a sense of humor -- but only if you really have to.
 For instance, she can go a couple more weeks being dirty and smelly.
 But if she is mean to her brother, you will need to intervene to establish that "In this house, we don't yell at each other, we treat each other respectfully."
 And if she raises her voice to you, you will have to say calmly "I don't talk to you like that, and I don't expect you to talk to me like that."